buildbreakdo/lambda-starter/README.md

 npm start
 ```

 Starts the AWS SAM Local development server on `http://127.0.0.1:3000`.
 This server is like running API Gateway Locally (historically we had to upload the code, painful experience no more!).

 Open `http://127.0.0.1:3000` in your browser to execute your Lambda function.

 `Note: You only need to restart SAM CLI if you update your AWS SAM template.`

-#### Watch file changes with `npm run watch`
+#### Watch file changes
-SAM Local will watch your `build` directory for changes and reload when changes occur.
-To watch your `src` directory (where you will edit code) run `npm run watch`, after any changes are made in `src` webpack will recompile and output to `build` where AWS Sam Local will pickup the code changes.
+SAM Local will watch your `build` directory for changes and reload when changes
+occur.
+To watch your `src` directory (where you will edit code) run `npm run watch`,
+after any changes are made in `src` webpack will recompile and output to `build`
+where AWS Sam Local will pickup the code changes.

 #### License